Better Call Saul season 5: Critical response

-The final few episodes of the season were highlighted by Alison Herman from The Ringer, as she mentioned that they finally had the two stories of Better Call Saul, Jimmy's story involving legal work, and Mike's story involving the drug cartel, fully intersect after several seasons to a great effect.
-The episode "Bagman" received universal acclaim from critics and audiences, with some considering it to be the series' best episode.
+The final few episodes were highlighted by Alison Herman from The Ringer, as she mentioned that they finally had the two stories of Better Call Saul, Jimmy's story involving legal work, and Mike's story involving the drug cartel, fully intersect after several seasons to a great effect.
+The episode "Bagman" received praise from critics and audiences, with some considering it to be the series's best episode.
 The following episode "Bad Choice Road" received similar acclaim.

-Rhea Seehorn's performance as Kim during the fifth season was seen by some critics as the stand-out performance of the season.
+Rhea Seehorn's performance as Kim during the season was seen by some critics as its stand-out performance.
 Both from Rolling Stone, Alan Sepinwall described her as the "MVP of Better Call Saul", and Brian Tallerico referred to Seehorn's work as "one of the best performances on any show in the last decade".
 Liz Shannon Miller of Collider wrote in regards to her Emmy snub, "Seehorn in particular hurts after turning in career-best work; Kim Wexler's journey in Season 5 was a heartbreaking, even chilling experience".
 The final scene from "Bad Choice Road" in which Kim stands up to Lalo for Jimmy was highlighted by CNN's Brian Lowry, saying that it has "really been Seehorn's year, crystallizing what has drawn Kim to Jimmy" and that it showed the "character's strength".
 TVLine named Seehorn their "Performer of the Week" for her performance in "Bad Choice Road", particularity the final scene.
-They wrote that Seehorn was "delivering one of the best performances on TV" and "is the best thing that ever happened to Better Call Saul."
+They wrote that Seehorn was "delivering one of the best performances on TV" and "is the best thing that ever happened to Better Call Saul".